gtfierro/aronnax/sql/QUERY.md

 Each of these temporal modifiers can be applied to a tag or group of tags in the `SELECT` clause, and the `SELECT` clause should also include the ability to return the actual time that was matched, probably through some special tag like `@time`.

+## Difficulties

+It occured to me that I should be keeping track of problems that I run into in the process of developing this query language.

+### Computing the Valid Timestamp for a Document

+When you receive a document in response to a query, especially a query which covered a range of times, it is often important to know the point in time at which that document was matched.
+In Aronnax, tags (a key/value pair) are applied at a point in time and persist until they are changed or deleted.
+Queries return a bag of tags associated with a particular document; each of these tags also has an associated time, which is the point in tiem at which that tag was applied -- that is, created, changed or deleted (for which the value is `NULL`).

+In most cases, it is sufficient to perform a query that does our usual process of computing right joins and unions among the sets of `<UUID, key, value>` tuples returned by each individual term in the `WHERE` clause.
+Each of these tuples has a time attached to it, and so when Aronnax receives the results of the MySQL query, it can simply take the max timesetamp among all returned tags to compute the earliest valid time for the document.

+This gets more complicated in cases that involve the deletion of tags.
+Consider the following progression of the `Metadata/Exposure` tag for a single document:

+* Apply some tags, not including `Metadata/Exposure`, at time 1.
+Doc UUID is XYZ.
+* Set `Metadata/Exposure` to `South` at time 5
+* Delete key `Metadata/Exposure` at time 10
+* Execute a query: `select * where uuid = XYZ` (equivalent to `select * where uuid = XYZ at now`)

+Using the current approach, the document's last valid time will be 1, rather than 10.
+This is because of the `where data.dval is not null` in the generated queries.
+With this term in the `WHERE` clauses, the query successfully identifies that the `Metadata/Exposure` key is not part of the document at the current time (having been deleted at time 10).
+However, this means that the deletion record `<XYZ, Metadata/Exposure, NULL, 10>` is not returned by the lower clause (the Aronnax `WHERE`), the Aronnax `SELECT` clause (the upper select) does not see it, so when it performs its `RIGHT JOIN`, it will match an earlier form of the document that is equivalent.
+Here, because the query knows that the returned document does not have a `Metadata/Exposure` key, it looks for the latest document change that made that true, which is the edits at time 1.